FREQUENTLY ASKED QUESTIONS

 If you need to get a message to your child, text both of the staff members assigned to your child’s camp.
 Mobile phone numbers will be provided during day one orientation and via email.

 What is the “closing ceremony” at the end of each Ravenwood program?

-Ravenwood invites friends and family to join us for a closing ceremony at the end of a program (not all programs will schedule this event).
+Ravenwood strongly encourages friends and family to attend a closing ceremony at the end of a program (not all programs will schedule this event).
 This very meaningful and celebratory program allows children to share about their Ravenwood experience and bring family and friends into the community they’ve created in the woods!
 The ceremony often includes songs, games, stories, and sharing of skills learned at Ravenwood.
 It can be very disappointing for children if no one from their family/friend circle comes to the closing ceremony, so please make every effort to support them for this special event.